 Yes.
-We recognize that every program is different, so we’ve built DevResults from the ground up to be extremely configurable and customizable.
-Nearly everything in the system can be customized for your program’s needs, and modified "on the fly" as needed.
+We’ve built DevResults from the ground up to be extremely configurable and customizable.
+Nearly everything in the system can be customized for your needs, and modified "on the fly" as needed.

 No. DevResults is web-based, so it can be used from any computer without installing anything.
 No special software or hardware is required.